 Symptoms of food addiction withdrawal include tiredness, increased irritability, sadness, and a craving for highly processed foods.
 Some of these withdrawal symptoms are likened to what drug addicts experience when trying to cut down on substance use.

 Individuals who often eat highly processed foods more than intended are at a higher risk of experiencing addictive-like symptoms like withdrawal.

-A recent research conducted by the University of Michigan is thought to be the first study of its kind that examines highly processed food withdrawal symptoms.
+A 2018 research conducted by the University of Michigan and published in the journal Appetite is thought to be the first study of its kind that examines highly processed food withdrawal symptoms.
 The study authors asked 231 participants to report any physical or psychological withdrawal symptoms after cutting down on junk foods in the last year.

 People involved in the study reported symptoms such as sadness, tiredness, increased irritability, and a craving for highly processed foods in the first two to five days after removing such foods from their regular diet.

 These results aligned with the time course of withdrawal symptoms in all forms of drug abuse.
 In general, the highest intensity of symptoms is experienced by drug addicts between two to five days of an attempt to cut down on substance use.